FAQs for Prospective Students and Families

 Being open to exploring professional options when coming to college is an ideal mindset!
 We all have perceptions of what it is like to be a teacher because we have been students, but these perceptions need to challenged by exploring the scope of the teaching profession before making a decision.

 At Butler, we specifically design curriculum that asks you to explore, reflect and evaluate your decision to become an educator.
 This is done beginning in the FIRST semester that you are on campus.
 Time is spent in classrooms at all developmental levels as well as community-based educational experiences.
 This allows you to truly make a decision that is right for your future professional life.
 This early experience, combined with an academic advisor who is a faculty member in the college will help you to feel confident about your undergraduate plan.
 We also know that sometimes you change your mind, but the small size of Butler allows us to quickly connect you to resources and exploratory classes in other majors if needed.

 Classroom teaching continues to be at the heart of what we do, but we also realize that we must assist students in discovering their optimal work environments.
 Alumni from our college also serve in educator positions for museums, hospitals, and other corporate and non-profit businesses.

 We are part of a global community and are committed to making sure that our candidates have that lens as they enter into their professional lives.
 In addition to study abroad options offered by Butler, the college also hosts two-week courses during summer sessions.

 Our graduates become your colleagues.
-For over 15 years, we have had 100 percent placement of graduates who were licensed and looking for a position in the field in every licensure area that college offers.
+For over 15 years, we have had 100% career-related employment or graduate school enrollment reported by alumni responders in all area of licensure that college offers.